Team Facts & News

 Physics Team Training Camp

-The US Physics Team training camp will be held at the University of Maryland, College Park at the end of May 2014 (exact dates to be announced).
+The US Physics Team training camp will be held at the University of Maryland, College Park, May 27 - June 7, 2014.
 There students will engage in ten days of intense studying, testing and problem solving.